Kerr-Enhanced Optical Spring

-\textit{Kerr-enhanced optomechanical system.}---We investigate a system wherein the Kerr medium is inserted into the optomechanical cavity (Fig.\,\ref{fig:Kerr-outline}(a)).
-The dynamics of this system can be described as the sum of the optomechanical Hamiltonian~\cite{PhysRevA.51.2537,RevModPhys.86.1391} and Kerr Hamiltonian $\hat{H}_\mathrm{Kerr}=\tfrac{\hbar}{2}\chi(\hat{a}^\dagger)^2\hat{a}^2$~\cite{PDDrummond_1980}.
+\textit{Kerr-enhanced optomechanical system.}---We investigate a system wherein the Kerr medium is inserted into the optomechanical cavity [Fig.\,\figref{fig:Kerr-outline}{(a)}].
+The dynamics of this system can be described as the sum of the optomechanical Hamiltonian~\cite{PhysRevA.51.2537,RevModPhys.86.1391} and Kerr Hamiltonian $\hat{H}_\mathrm{Kerr}=(\hbar/2)\chi(\hat{a}^\dagger)^2\hat{a}^2$~\cite{PDDrummond_1980}.
 Here, $\hbar$ is the reduced Planck constant, $\chi$ is the quantity proportional to the nonlinear susceptibility of the Kerr medium, and $\hat{a}^\dagger$ and $\hat{a}$ are the creation and annihilation operators of the optical mode, respectively.
-The differential equation for the complex light-field amplitude $a(t)$ in the lossless cavity can be written as
+The differential equation for the complex light-field amplitude $a(t)$ in the cavity without intracavity losses can be written as

-where $x$ is the sum of the mechanical and photothermal displacements~\cite{Ma:21,Otabe:22}, $G$ is the optomechanical frequency shift per displacement, and $a_\mathrm{max}$ is the maximum value of $a(t)$ at resonance.
+where $x$ is the sum of the mechanical and photothermal displacements~\cite{Ma:21,Otabe:22}, $G$ is the optomechanical frequency shift per displacement, and $a_\mathrm{in}$ is the amplitude of the drive laser.
 The Kerr effect practically changes the angular frequency of cavity detuning $\Delta'$ proportionally to the intracavity photon number $n(t)=|a(t)|^2$, but it does not affect the cavity decay rate $\gamma$.
 Let us make a linear approximation as $a(t)=\bar{a}+\delta a(t)$ and $x(t)=\bar{x}+\delta x(t)$ to examine the behavior of the light-field amplitude around a stable point.
-The intracavity power $P$ can be obtained from the zero-order terms as
+The intracavity power $P$ can be defined by the average number of photons inside the cavity $\bar{n}=|\bar{a}|^2$, calculated from the zero-order terms as